-- 1. Ideal length of seminar paper should be 8-10 A4 Size papers. - 2.
-MLA 2006 methodology should be preferred. - 3.
-All assignments should be computer generated in Times New Roman, Font 12, 1.5 spacing and 11⁄2 inches margins - 4.
-No University exam is to be conducted for this paper - 5.
-The internal assessment is to be done and submitted to the University as soon as the

-University semester exams finish
+- 1. Ideal length of Term Paper should be 8-10 A4 Size papers. - 2.
+Latest MLA methodology should be preferred which changes time to time. - 3.
+All projects should be computer generated in Times New Roman, Font 12, 2 spacing and 1 1⁄2 inches margins - 4.
+External Viva will be conducted. - 5.
+The internal assessment is to be done and submitted to the University as soon as the University semester exams get finished.